ambitus/linux-containers/examples/express-gateway/README.md

 ## Installation of express-gateway

-Since we are going to use the containerised version of express-gateway, we don’t follow the first part of their tutorial on installation.
-Instead, after logging into docker hub using the docker login command, I followed the usual process of using the docker pull command to obtain the express-gateway image:
+Since this exercise uses the containerised version of express-gateway, it does not follow the first part of the express gateway tutorial on installation.
+Instead, after logging into docker hub using the docker login command, follow the usual process of using the 'docker pull' command to obtain the 'express-gateway' image:

 ```
 >docker pull express-gateway